Juri Takahashi: 2019–2024: Rocket Punch and Queendom Puzzle

 Takahashi was originally slated to hold a birthday event on 6 February 2019, but on 3 February, she postponed the event to March due to resting from a car accident.
 On 4 March 2019, Takahashi announced she was graduating from AKB48 in May 2019.
 In the same report, she revealed she had signed an exclusive contract with the South Korean label Woollim Entertainment, after they e-mailed her.

 On 23 July 2019, Takahashi was announced as a member of Rocket Punch, a new six-member girl group from Woollim.
 The group debuted on 7 August 2019, with their first extended play (EP) Pink Punch.
 In 2020, Takahashi ran a series of vlogs on Rocket Punch's YouTube channel titled Juriful Days.

 In May 2023, Takahashi together with Rocket Punch members Yeonhee and Suyun were revealed as contestants of Mnet's new survival show Queendom Puzzle.
 Takahashi was eventually eliminated in the final episode, finishing 12th overall.

-On May 24, 2024, Woollim announced Juri's departure from Rocket Punch following the expiration of her exclusive contract with the company.
+On May 24, 2024, Woollim announced Takahashi's departure from Rocket Punch following the expiration of her exclusive contract with the company.